 Can They Keep Your Stuff? – Civil Forfeiture

-In addition to criminal penalties, anyone charged with violating criminal gang activity faces civil forfeiture for the proceeds or property in their possession or obtained through violating the Participation in Street Gang Activity Statute.
-Your conviction for participation in criminal gang activity can stop you from challenging any civil forfeitures against you where the State is rying to keep your property associated with the crime.
+In addition to criminal penalties, anyone charged with violating criminal gang activity faces civil forfeiture.
+Civil Forfeiture compromises the proceeds or property in their possession or obtained through violating the Participation in Street Gang Activity Statute.
+Your conviction for participation in criminal gang activity can stop you from challenging any civil forfeitures against you.
 That means any property you have when you’re arrested for this charge or any property obtained through whatever allegations the state is alleging can be taken from you without a chance to fight the process if you are convicted under the Criminal Law.

 How to Fight Participation in Criminal Street Gang Activity Charges

 Participation in Criminal Street Gang Activity Charges can be notoriously hard to prove.
-They are often considered a tack-on charge, meaning it greatly increases the possible punishment for an offense, but the State has to prove more than just the commission of a crime.
+They are often considered a tack-on charge.
+This means it greatly increases the possible punishment for an offense.
+However, the State has to prove more than just the commission of a crime.
 They must prove the commission of a crime in conjunction with the affiliation with a Criminal Street Gang.

 Hiring the right attorney can greatly increase your chances of winning a case at trial.
-To charge you with this type of crime, generally the state has to prove an agreement between three or more people and an affiliation of some kind.
-In relation to the gang statute, the state has to prove some type of link like tattoos, clothing, catchphrases, and then secondly the generalized commission of crimes as outlined in the gang activity statute.
-To be charged under criminal street gang activity law, you don’t have to be the person actually committing the crime comma if you are in agreement or do something in furtherance of the crime.
+To charge you with this type of crime, the state has to prove an agreement between three or more people and an affiliation of some kind.
+Also, the state has to prove a link like tattoos, clothing, or catchphrases.
+Then secondly they must prove the generalized commission of crimes as outlined in the gang activity statute.
+To be charged under criminal street gang activity law, you don’t have to be the person committing the crime comma if you are in agreement or do something in furtherance of the crime.

-There are also many ways the state can prove the existence of criminal street gang or activity, but they are not slam dunk cases.
+There are several ways the state can prove the existence of criminal street gangs or activity.
+However, they’re not slam-dunk cases.
 The State must show more than just a loose affiliation.
 That’s why it’s so important to have the help of an experienced attorney to fight these charges.
 There are multiple ways to greatly help your chances at trial and help your attorney to defend your case

 Do Not Speak with the Police or Law Enforcement Without a Lawyer

-If you’re facing allegations of gang related activity it is always best not to speak to the police or answer any law enforcement questions without a lawyer present.
+If you’re facing allegations of gang-related activity it is always best not to speak to the police.
+Additionally, you should avoid answering any law enforcement questions without a lawyer present.
 Police are trained in getting information from you.
-Generally when they are asking you questions, the questions are geared toward getting you to admit some type of criminal wrongdoing.
+Generally, when they are asking you questions, they’re geared toward getting you to admit a crime.

 They are looking for anything they can use against you in court.
-Its always best to say nothing and request an attorney prior to speaking with any law enforcement officers because anything you say can be used against you.
+It’s always best to say nothing and request an attorney prior to speaking with any law enforcement officers.
+This is because anything you say can be used against you.
 On the other hand, The Judge is required to tell a Jury at trial that they cannot use your refusal to answer questions against you in any way.
-Its also always best to not consent to any searches of home or vehicle.
+It’s also always best to not consent to any searches of homes or vehicles.
 If you do not consent, the police must obtain a warrant to search your home or car with some exceptions.

 Hire an Experienced Criminal Defense Lawyer

 It’s also important to have a criminal defense attorney experienced not only with criminal street gang activity charges but a wide variety of other criminal defenses because most criminal street gang activity allegations are supported by some underlying crime, like a robbery, armed robbery, prostitution, Drug Cases, or violent crimes.
-At the freedom lawyers we have extensive experience defending all types of criminal cases including Armed robbery and violent crimes and drug crimes associated with criminal street gang activity.
-As former Fulton County prosecutors we know the community and know what the state needs to do to prove your case.
+Our team has experience defending all types of criminal cases.
+This includes Armed robbery violent crimes, and drug crimes associated with criminal street gang activity.
+We’re former Fulton County prosecutors.
+Therefore, we know the community and know what the state needs to do to prove our case.
 We are experienced and we fight to win.
 Contact us now for a free consultation on your criminal street gang activity case.